rpanchyk/sql-inserts-generator/README.md

 valueD valueE valueF
 ```

+where:
+- `first` line is a table name.
+- `second` line is a list of table columns.
+- `third and further` lines are values for corresponding columns.

 For example:

 ![alt](docs/table.png)

-### Paste all required cells to form and press the button.
+### Paste to form and press the button

 The resulted SQL script will be in bottom area.